Elaela22/wine_recommendations/written_description.md

 ### Tools
 * Pandas and python for initial data cleaning and exploration
+* NLTK for preprocessing and POS tagging (before switching to spaCy)
 * Text preprocessing pipeline from spaCy
-* Vectorization using TDIDF vectorizer
+* Vectorization using TFIDF vectorizer
 * PCA for dimensionality reduction
+* SciKitLearn pairwise distances for original recommender system attempt
 * KMeans algorithm for generating clusters
+* Python for recommender system using prepared clusters
 * Visualizations using stylecloud (built on WordCloud library)

 ### Communication